renesas-rz/rz_gstreamer_sample_code/07_gst-audiovideorecord/README.md

 # Audio Video Record

-Record raw data from USB microphone and USB webcam or MIPI camera at the same time, then store them in MKV container.
+Record raw data from USB microphone and USB webcam at the same time, then store them in MKV container.

 ![Figure audio video record pipeline](figure.png)